CemEroglu/Textkernel_Assignment_Cem_Eroglu/README.md

 ![](screenshots/Firstlook.png)

 ## Filtering
 You can filter vacancies by job title or organization name.
-If you haven't filter by organization, unknown organizations also be shown.
+If you haven't filtered by organization, unknown organizations also be shown.
 ![](screenshots/onefilter.png)

 ## Multi Filtering